I was married twice to supportive men, Justice Bulkachuwa reveals

 “We also urge that you take a look at the Judges Quarters which we are building for our State High Court Judges.
 This shows that we also care for our judges,” he said.

-Speaking during the Validictory Court Session in her honour at the Court of Appeal, Port Harcourt Division yesterday, Justice Bulkachuwa said that she will invest her experiences for the good of mankind.
+Speaking during the Valedictory Court Session in her honour at the Court of Appeal, Port Harcourt Division yesterday, Justice Bulkachuwa said that she will invest her experiences for the good of mankind.

 She said: “As I go into retirement, the lessons of years past are going with me.
 I will spend my next phase of life, giving more of myself to my society and to the world at large.